Odhynn/Naerk/content/Characters/Thegmeden.md

 > > | --- | --- |
 > > | appearance | 5'3", shadow figure |

 A small, shadowy and murderous demon believed by many to be the most sadistic amongst the [[Vile Septet]].
-He relished in torture and assassinations during [[Pyrlon Carnage]].
+He relished in torture and assassinations during [[Pyrlon Carnage]] and took the eastern shores next to the forests, which became known as the [[Frostrifts]], vast expanses of unnatural red ice and undead that seemed to have emerged from [[Styx]].